hyperspy/hyperspy/docs/user_guide/getting_started.rst

     s = load('filename', data_type = 'SI')

-.. _configuring-eelslab-label:
+.. _configuring-hyperspy-label:

-Configuring eelslab
+Configuring hyperspy
 -------------------

-You can configure some parameters of eelslab by editing the :file:`eelslabrc` file.
+You can configure some parameters of hyperspy by editing the :file:`hyperspyrc` file.
 The location of the configuration file depends on the system.
-You can find its path by calling the ```get_configuration_directory_path``` function in the eelslab prompt:
+You can find its path by calling the ```get_configuration_directory_path``` function in the hyperspy prompt:

 .. code-block:: bash